-The MAPW 4+1 is an accelerated masters program under which Carnegie Mellon students (usually majors or minors in the English department or BHA or BHS students with relevant coursework) can qualify to complete the M.A. in Professional Writing in 2 semesters instead of the usual 3.
-Students apply for admissions during their junior or senior year (the GRE is not required) and, following admission and evaluation of their transcripts, may receive credit for up to four courses, or one full semester of work, toward their M.A. requirements.
-The degree provides the advantages of an M.A. degree in an accelerated timeframe, features intensive work in writing and visual design for both print and new media, and prepares students for a range of communications careers.
+The MAPW 4+1 is an accelerated master's program at Carnegie Mellon University.
+It is designed for CMU students who are typically majors or minors in the English department or BHA/BHS students with relevant coursework.
+This program allows eligible students to complete the M.A. in Professional Writing in just 2 semesters, as opposed to the standard 3.
+Interested students can apply for admission during their senior year.
+Upon admission and transcript evaluation, they may receive credit for up to four courses, equivalent to a full semester's worth of work, applied toward their M.A. requirements.
+This degree program offers the benefits of an M.A. in an accelerated timeframe and involves intensive coursework that prepares students for various careers in communications.

 What are the Advantages of an MAPW over a B.A. or B.S.
 Degree?

 M.A. degrees in general and the MAPW in particular tend to provide the following advantages over a B.A. or B.S. degree: